PMI and ISM Manufacturing Index

 - Strong expansion: above 55

-The headline ISM Manufacturing PMI is a composite of five equally weighted components:
+The headline ISM Manufacturing PMI is a composite of five equally weighted components, each measuring a different dimension of manufacturing activity:

 - New Orders: 47.1